tangshuang/componer/README.md

 We have three default type of componout:

-1) npm: use this type to create a npm package
+1) npm: use this type to create a npm package, which is created for node runtime modules, not for browser-end.

-2) component: use this type to create a component
+2) component: use this type to create a component, which is created for browser-end used, not for node runtime.

-3) app: use this type to create a website application or a plugin
+3) app: use this type to create a website application, which is NOT used as a node runtime module or browser-end package.
+So in app template directory, bower.json and package.json only contains (dev)dependencies options.

 Normal directory structure: